pinojs/pino-pretty/Readme.md

 We recommend against using `pino-pretty` in production, and highly recommend installing `pino-pretty` as a development dependency.

-When installed, `pretty-print` will be used by `pino` as the default prettifier.
+When installed, `pino-pretty` will be used by `pino` as the default prettifier.

 Install `pino-pretty` alongside `pino` and set the